twolodzko/rdc/README.md

 ## Numbers

-The [fixed-point numbers] are represented by integer part and fractional part, using dot as a deliminator, for example `3.14159` or `42` are valid numbers.
+The [fixed-point numbers] are represented by integer part and fractional part, using dot as a deliminator.
+The digits of a number can be numerical characters 0 to 9 and uppercase characters A to F (11 to 15).
+The numbers are represented as decimals, but for reading or writing the base can be changed to a value in the 2-16 range (see below).
+For example 3.14159, 42, DEAD.BEEF, or 1011.1101 are valid numbers.
 The exponential notation used commonly for floating-point numbers is not supported.
-Negative numbers are prefixed by `_`, for example `_5`.

-## Numbers

-The [fixed-point numbers] are represented by integer part and fractional part, using dot as a deliminator, for example `3.14159` or `42` are valid numbers.
-The exponential notation used commonly for floating-point numbers is not supported.
-Negative numbers are prefixed by `_`, for example `_5`.
+Negative numbers are prefixed by `_`, for example _5.

 ## Commands